It’s fairly conventional knowledge by now that you can make money by selling your used stuff.

 How Does Amazon Trade-In Pay You?

-It is a very fantastic reward, in its own right- almost everything can be purchased through Amazon, and it’s almost as good as hard cash.
+It is a fantastic reward in its own right- almost everything can be purchased through Amazon and it’s almost as good as hard cash.

 But you won’t be paying your bills with it, so keep that in mind.